moderndatacompany/dataos.info/docs/resources/depot/index.md

     relativePath: "raw"
     format: $${{format}}  # mention the file format, such as JSON
 ```
-For File based systems, if you define the format as ‘Iceberg’, you can choose the meta-store catalog between Hadoop and Hive.
+For file based systems, if you define the format as ‘Iceberg’, you can choose the meta-store catalog between Hadoop and Hive.
 This is how you do it:

 ``` yaml
 depot: